 With most adults working long hours to make a living, many younger people in the New York community have limited access to information about their language, culture, and way of life.
 Himalayan New Yorkers speak multiple languages but may lack confidence in their language skills and fear that their cultural identity is disappearing.

 Voices of the Himalayas: Language, Culture, and Belonging in Immigrant New York explores the lived experiences of migration and social change among Himalayan New Yorkers.
-The aim is to document the languages, cultures, social histories, folklore, and community life of indigenous people in collaboration with community members and scholars of the Himalayan region.
-The result will be a culturally sensitive, open-access resource, archived at ELA for all who are interested, a space in which kyi-dug, joy and suffering (of immigrant life, in this case) can be shared – to use a uniquely resonant Himalayan word.
+In collaboration with community members and scholars of the Himalayan region, the project has been documenting the languages, cultures, social histories, folklore, and community life of Himalayan New Yorkers in over 20 online videos that have now been viewed tens of thousands of times around the world.
+Recored in a dozen different Himalayan language varieties and subtitled in English, the videos are now an open-access resource, archived at ELA for all who are interested, a space in which kyi-dug, joy and suffering (of immigrant life, in this case) can be shared – to use a uniquely resonant Himalayan word.

 Whether you are a speaker yourself, a partial speaker, or know someone who might be, we are always looking for more resources on Himalayan languages.
 Please get in touch!